 22. Here you go!

-I’d encourage you to explore more tools on your own.
+I’d encourage you to explore more data visualisation tools on your own.
 Below is a list of useful resources for continuing on your data journalism journey.
 Enjoy!

 This is a great book about how advocates and activists have used visual elements in their campaigns and explores how to influence issues using the right combination of information, design, technologies and networks.
 You can download a free PDF e-book or order a physical copy.